 We are a team of experienced coaches that strive to provide 360 degrees of training.
+In addition to the individuals listed here, we are part of a local network of coaches, and will work to connect you with someone who will best meet your needs.
 If you are an experienced coach and would like to join us, email firstname.lastname@example.org.

 Craig Strimel, USATF Level 2 Coach, with 20+ years of experience coaching youth through collegiate track and field and cross country, and adult running.
 Coach Craig has a wide range of experience and specializes in: